codalab/codalab-worksheets/docs/Worker-Managers.md

 --cert-path <Path to gke.crt> --auth-token <Auth token> --cluster-host <Endpoint URL of cluster host>
 --cpus <Number of CPUs on VM> --gpus <Number of GPUS on VM>  --memory-mb <Amount of memory on VM in MB>
 ```

+If you want to mount an NFS volume to the worker pods, additionally specify the following arguments:
+- `--nfs-volume-name`: Name of the persistent volume
+- `--worker-work-dir-prefix`: NFS volume mount path

 ### Checking worker logs in GCP